lobocv/blog/content/posts/elasticsearch_slots/index.md

 <img alt="ElasticSearch Slots" src="https://blog.lobocv.com/posts/elasticsearch_slots/es_slots.svg"/>

+**Figure 1: Translation of metric names into slots before writing to ElasticSearch.
+Each customer gets it's own set of slots.**

 Each user will have their own slot-mapping, meaning that the metric referred to by each slot will be different for each user.
 The number of slots we need to allocate needs to be, at a minimum, equal to the amount that the customer with the highest number of custom-named metrics has[4].
 From looking at our own data, the customer with the largest